Orvelo/Heartbeat-Client/README.md

 Heartbeat Client
 ================

-The Heartbeat server gives you peace of mind that your cronhobs are running by listening out for 'beats' provided once your jobs complete successfully.
+The Heartbeat server gives you peace of mind that your cronjobs are running by listening out for 'beats' provided once your jobs complete successfully.
 Beats are communicated to the server via this client (or write your own if you prefer!)

 Basic Usage
 -----------